ue bot icon

 Chapter One – Are You Sure?

-• The two zones of work and friendship operate best when they don’t overlap, because the perceptions of who we are do not become confused.
+• The two zones of work and friendship operate best when they don’t overlap because the perceptions of who we are do not become confused.

-• The truth is that we all behave differently, in a way are different people, in different circumstances.
+• The truth is that we all behave differently, in a way we are different people, in different circumstances.
 Those who claim that they aren’t have probably not stretched those circumstances far enough or seen themselves as others see them.

 • We often de-skill ourselves by relying too much on the skills and talents of our partners, which leaves us incapable and bewildered if they depart.